Hot spell to build to a ‘crescendo’ on Friday

 The previous year such temperatures were reached in June was 1976.

-First aid and health response charity St John Ambulance has issued some tips to handle the hot weather.
+First aid and health response charity St John Ambulance has issued some tips on coping with the hot weather.

 “I would also encourage anyone with elderly relatives and neighbours to check in with them, as any increase in temperature can be dangerous.”